silongtan/e-commerce/README.md

 # E-Commerce

 A online web application based on Vue to simulate a online commercial service.
+Fully containerized using docker.

 ## Implementation